turingschool/backend-curriculum-site/module4/projects/cross_pollination/cross_pollination_spec.md

   * If you experiment with a new BE language/framework outside of Rails, then BE test coverage is expected to be at least 25%
 * Implement a stretch goal (listed below)

-Possible stretch goals:
+Pick **2** of the following stretch goals:

 * Implement BE in a framework or language you have not used before in a project
-* Utilize background workers and caching mechanisms for the sake of performance gains, if applicable
+* Create a Backend API using GraphQL
+* Create a micro service or two and abstract out functionality into a separate application
 * Utilize websockets rather than traditional HTTP/HTTPS
-* Set up a Content Delivery Network (CDN) to serve up assets that the front-end portion of the application can utilize
-* Create a micro service and abstract out functionality into a separate application.

 ### Front-End Creators